FIL-Builders/onramp-contracts/README.md

 Empowering developers to build dApps that write data from different blockchain to the filecoin network.

-The following diagram shows the workflow of data onramp running on other L1/L2 (we are using Linea as an example).
+This branch is experimenting LightHouse & data onramp integration on the Filecoin network only.

 ## Installation